stanford-oval/cs294-fall2020/hw1/README.md

 In this homework, you will learn to use Genie and build a question-answering skill for a Wikidata domain of your choice.
 **Please sign up for the domain [here](https://docs.google.com/spreadsheets/d/1iibWKklrBbH6JD7vJfaMHyMbsipxHrFw6OlCoORdkhI/edit#gid=0?usp=sharing)**.
-Each domain can have a maximum of 2 students.
-This is a group homework, students signed up for the same domain should work together and only submit one zip file at the end.
+Students work in pairs to handle a domain and to submtit one zip file together.
+The groups should all work on different domains.
+So, sign up soon to your favorite domain.

+We want all students to have hands-on experience in training a large neural network.
+(No prior knowledge in machine learning is assumed.)
+Simply running every command once may take more than 10 hours.
 **Please start early and budget your time accordingly!**
-This homework requires generating a large dataset and training a large neural network.
-Simply running every command once may take more than 10 hours.

 ## Setup